 1. Science has disproven Christianity.

 Historically, Christianity has often led the way in scientific advancement.
 Many leading scientists today believe in a cosmology that is much more open to intelligent design and creation than most pundits assume.
 Science has not found evidence precluding the belief in God, miracles, or the resurrection of Jesus.
-Such fields are outside the competence of science and its methodology.
+Such fields are outside the competency of science and its methodology.

 2. The Bible is based on myths.

 History is integral to the Christian faith.
 The Apostle Paul, who wrote more than half of the New Testament, grounds faith in eyewitness testimony and verifiable events (1 Cor.
 15).
 If these things are myths and fables, Christianity is not useful or good.
-The tone and tenor of the Scriptures are categorically different from that of Greek myths or Aesop’s Fables.
+The tone and tenor of the Scriptures is categorically different from that of Greek myths or Aesop’s Fables.